 Almost all ISPs charge an installation fee when you first sign up for internet service, so it's no surprise to find that here.
 However, usually, that charge ranges between $50 and $99, depending on the provider.
 Metronet is on the low end of the scale as it charges a $25 installation fee upon signing up for service.
 It deserves kudos for keeping that fee lower than what most other ISPs will bill for the same service.
 That said, let's talk about an unavoidable charge we don't often see…

-The one part of Metronet service that is outside the norm among ISPs is what it calls a "Technology Service Fee."
-Here's what it is: It's a mandatory monthly charge of $10 on top of your regular monthly rate.
-Metronet says on its website, "the Technology Service Fee covers all service calls, technician visits, equipment repair and service or repair of any Metronet-owned equipment."
-In other words, it's essentially an ISP insurance that covers the customer for any issues that might arise.
+The one part of Metronet service that is outside the norm among ISPs is what it calls a "Tech Assure Program fee."
+Here's what it is: It's a mandatory monthly charge of $12 on top of your regular monthly rate.
+Metronet says on its website, "the Tech Assure Program fee covers all service calls, technician visits, equipment repair and service or repair of any Metronet-owned equipment."
+In other words, it's essentially ISP insurance that covers the customer for any issues that might arise.

-That's fine and all -- but it adds $120 a year to your internet bill.
+That's fine, but it adds $144 a year to your internet bill.
 That's not insignificant.
-Sure, I see the value of not worrying about the additional costs of any needed house calls or equipment fixes.
-But as an internet technology, fiber is the sturdiest and least finicky broadband connection out there, so (fingers crossed) you shouldn't need to constantly worry about your internet.
+I see the value of not worrying about the additional costs of any needed house calls or equipment fixes.
+But as an internet technology, fiber is the sturdiest and least finicky broadband connection out there, so (fingers crossed) you shouldn't need to worry about your internet constantly.
 I would prefer to see that be an optional cost for the consumer.

 None of the streaming service perks, but a formidable referral program

-Lastly, where some ISPs try to lure new subscribers by offering a trial subscription to a streaming service like referral program promotion encourages you to refer friends and family to the service.
+Lastly, where some ISPs try to lure new subscribers by offering a trial subscription to a streaming service like Disney Plus, HBO Max or Paramount Plus, Metronet allows its customers to earn significant account credits.
+Metronet's referral program promotion encourages you to refer friends and family to the service.
 This means you can earn a $50 account credit for each person you get to sign up using your unique referral link.
 There is no limit to the number of credits you can earn.
-This rivals the aggressive referral program we've seen from ., or , Metronet gives its customers a chance to earn some significant account credits.
-Metronet's
+This rivals the aggressive referral program we've seen from Nomad Internet.

 No ISP emerges unscathed when it comes to customer satisfaction numbers.
-The-- which we frequently use to help gauge how providers fare with US subscribers -- notes that the internet industry regularly ranks at the bottom among all tracked categories.
+The American Customer Satisfaction Index -- which we frequently use to help gauge how providers fare with US subscribers -- notes that the internet industry regularly ranks at the bottom among all tracked categories.

 Since Metronet didn't earn an individual ranking score within the ACSI or the J.D.
 Power US Residential Internet Service Provider Satisfaction Study for 2022 (due to its size), we leaned on the Better Business Bureau.
 Metronet earned an average score of 1.29 out of 5 points, which initially didn't seem all that great.
 But it nabbed an A-plus rating, and its numbers were better than the scores of rival providers like Charter Spectrum (1.07), Frontier (1.06), Viasat (1.03) and HughesNet (1.02).
 Relatively speaking, it did OK there.

-Metronet also did well on the most recent Ookla speed test reports from Q2 of 2022.
-Per Ookla, Metronet crossed the finish line as the fastest ISP in two states: Iowa and Kentucky.
+Metronet also did well on the most recent Ookla speed test reports.
+Per Ookla, Metronet crossed the finish line as the fastest ISP in Iowa.
 It was also the fastest ISP for the metro area of Lexington, Kentucky.

-You can't really go wrong with an FTTH connection.
+You can't go wrong with an FTTH connection.
 Its reliability and the symmetrical speeds it offers are currently unparalleled in broadband.
 Metronet's commitment to building 100% fiber-optic networks is both admirable and forward-looking (or future-proof, as they say).
-Its plan pricing isn't remarkable, but it's fair, especially considering its coverage map plays in areas where cable and satellite services have previously reigned.
-While I'd love to see the Technology Service Fee become an optional charge rather than a mandatory one, I give Metronet props for skipping some of the other additional charges -- like the equipment rental -- that other ISPs tend to tack onto the monthly bill.
+Its plan pricing is quite reasonable, especially considering its coverage map plays in areas where cable and satellite services have previously reigned.
+While I'd love to see the Tech Assure Program fee become an optional charge rather than a mandatory one, I give Metronet props for skipping some of the other additional charges -- like the equipment rental -- that other ISPs tend to tack onto the monthly bill.
 It should be near the top of your list if you fall under the Metronet coverage map.